 Is it painful to sleep on?

 "While we don't encourage clients to sleep on fresh piercings, if you're taking good care of your new piercing, you may not even notice them."

 Do you pierce with a bar or hoop?

 "Generally, for the upper placement, I'd encourage a stud-style piece of jewelery, but the lower can look great with a stud or ring," Tash recommends.
 This isn't to cramp your style; it's to minimize tugging on and irritation of the new piercing.
 "Once fully healed, a larger-diameter ring could be placed in the upper piercing."

 "Gently cleanse your fresh piercing with a sterile saline during with your daily shower.
 That's all that's needed," says Tash.
 You can pick up saline solution at your local drugstore or on Amazon.

-Next up, check out our favourite ear-piercing types.
+Next up, check out our favorite ear-piercing types.